37 C.F.R. 1.85 Corrections to drawings.

 - (b) The Office will not release drawings for purposes of correction.
 If corrections are necessary, new corrected drawings must be submitted within the time set by the Office.

 The Office no longer considers drawings as formal or informal.
-Drawings are either acceptable or not acceptable.
+Drawings are either acceptable or unacceptable.
 Drawings will be accepted by the Office of Patent Application Processing (OPAP) if the drawings are readable and reproducible for publication purposes.
 See MPEP § 507.

-If the original drawings are not acceptable, applicant will be notified and informed of what the objections are and that new corrected drawings are required.
+If the original drawings are unacceptable, applicant will be notified and informed of what the objections are and that new corrected drawings are required.
 In either case, the drawings will be accepted as satisfying the requirements of 37 CFR 1.51.
-The examiners are directed to advise the applicants (see MPEP § 707.07(a)) in the first Office action of the reasons why the drawings are not acceptable.
+The examiners are directed to advise the applicants (see MPEP § 707.07(a)) in the first Office action of the reasons why the drawings are unacceptable.
 If the examiner discovers a defect in the content of the drawing, one or more of the form paragraphs reproduced below may be used to notify applicant.

 New corrected drawings in compliance with 37 CFR 1.121(d) are required in this application because .
 Applicant is advised to employ the services of a competent patent draftsperson outside the Office, as the U.S. Patent and Trademark Office does not prepare new drawings.
 The corrected drawings are required in reply to the Office action to avoid abandonment of the application.
 The requirement for corrected drawings will not be held in abeyance.